-Chris Eyre-Walker is a 28 year old adventure and travel photographer & filmmaker from Belgium based in Sydney – Australia.
-He’s a passionate traveller and his work spans from underwater surf photography to the adventures of extreme sport athletes high up in the mountains.
+Chris Eyre-Walker is a 33-year-old adventure and travel photographer & filmmaker from Belgium.
+He’s a passionate traveller and his work spans from underwater surf photography to the adventures of extreme sports athletes high up in the mountains.

 Chris was fortunate enough to travel the world as a child.
 His parents loved travelling and took him with them to an exotic location each year.

 By the time he was 15 years old, he had travelled to over 20 countries in the world.
 Ranging from Wildlife Safaris in Tanzania all the way to cycling down the coast of Thailand.
 Always accompanied by a camera.
 He loved taking pictures, but never considered it as anything more than a hobby.

 At the age of 17, he finished his secondary degree in Maths, Sciences and Languages in the Athenée Royal of St. Vith.